Proposal Guidance from NCFR Sections

 The AFS Section aims to expand, strengthen, and enhance the Family Science discipline and profession.
 It is dedicated to addressing issues critical to the sustainability of Family Science programs, including effective program marketing and recruiting, innovative teaching methods, curriculum development and evaluation, administrative best practices, ethical considerations, and the overall advancement of Family Science as a discipline.

-For the 2025 conference, the AFS Section seeks proposals that engage with the theme, Power, Privilege, and Difference: Lived Experiences of Changing Families and Societies.
+For the 2026 conference, the AFS Section seeks proposals that engage with the theme, Families at the Nexus of Law and Policy: The Intended and Unintended Consequences of Legislating Families and Relationships.
 The AFS Section welcomes innovative submissions that highlight family and community dynamics within this theme, particularly those that focus on strategies to prepare students for evolving environments and advance the development of Family Science in times of change.

 Suggested proposal topics include (but are not limited to):